zonafets/NTE/README.md

 Using the speed of browser's DOM compiler, TBE scan root tags (**todoapp**) and load the relative **html** and then the **js**.

-**If I'm not mistaken, you can close your eyes, point your finger at random and read the code.
-You will understand the connection and a bit of vision of the whole.**

-I used JSON as mirror of HTML same as CSS.
-I added a pinch of Wiki and seasoned it with simple javascript, using, as a secret additive, the parameters of the functions in the form of an observer pattern.

-Looking at this code is like tasting a single dish in which the individual flavors stand out well.
+**Rules are (must be) simples:**

+- html part is only for layout purpose: no attributes
+- JSON/javascript define only the behaviour as CSS define the style

+**The aim is to reduce the interception time between the effect (runtime/view) and the cause (the code/model-control).**

 JSON is very plastic.
 For example it can be mixed as in a inheritance.

-I'm very attracted from using a single programming language and from transpilation (in particular webasm), but here the generated code is not over structured and there is no overhead.
+I'm very attracted from using a single programming language and from transpilation (in particular webasm), but here the generated code is not over structured and there is no overhead (maybe can be effect of a transpilation too).

 Other aspect of this solution are:
 - semantic check by javascript compiler or simple editor (eg. "wrong parameter name" with "use strict") but also by TBE ( eg. "tag/control X not found in Y" )